 Braking with the front wheel is impractical for two reasons.
 Skidding the front wheel usually causes a fall, and there is no way to detect that the front wheel is skidding except by falling.
-In contrast, rear wheel skidding is benign and it can be easily detected.
-By continuing to pedal while braking enables a precise ABS.
-When the rear wheel skids, the pedals stop suddenly, to which one can respond almost instantly by letting up the brake.
-The response speed and precision of this method is surprising.
+In contrast, rear wheel skidding is benign and can be easily detected.
+Continuing to pedal while braking enables a precise ABS.
+When the rear wheel skids, the pedals stop suddenly, to which one can respond almost instantly by letting up on the brake.
+The response speed and precision of this method are surprising.

 The Big Freeze of 1963

 An important consideration is that escaping from a hole in the ice, should a breakthrough occur, is practically impossible without external help.

 Next: Going Over the Bars